matloff/TidyverseSkeptic/README.md

-3. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, heavily promoting Tidy.
+3. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Instead, that prominence arose from the deep-pocket resources and, especially, the heavy promotion by RStudio.
+Hadley has 7 or 8 programmers working full time on Tidy, and as noted, RStudio engages in aggressive educational outreach, promoting Tidy.
 This is not how open-source projects usually work, where participants work in their free time.

 4. In heavily promoting the Tidyverse, especially in the education realm, RStudio, with its dominance in the R field, is developing an